merideum/merideum-spec/docs/merit.md

 ___

 # `request` object
-The `request` object is a reserved variable that contains contextual attributes of the request (headers, auth, etc.) and is used to send non-output attributes on response (headers, errors, etc).
+The `request` object is a reserved variable that contains contextual attributes of the request (headers, auth, etc.) and is used to send non-output attributes on the response (headers, errors, etc). `request` cannot be assigned to another variable or used in an expression (but its properties or function results can).

 ## `errors`
 `errors` is an object that will return on the response if populated.